ceekeh/Linkedin-Devops/README.md

-so include is giving us more task again we wil see more diff btw include and import u ll use include when you want to include tasks that have variables ie task that change 2)so we use import when we are using it on static data ie does not change ie we cant use import while passing a variable, video3, we use copy module when copying static file
+so include is giving us more task again we wil see more diff btw include and import u ll use include when you want to include tasks that have variables ie task that change 2)so we use import when we are using it on static data ie does not change ie we cant use import while passing a variable, video3; we use copy module when copying static file
-3) 38.31... include task is used for dynamic data, ie we can use include task while passing a variable video 3... so we use template module when you are copying the dynamic files
+3)include task is used for dynamic data, ie we can use include task while passing a variable , video; so we use template module when you are copying the dynamic files

-PREDEFINED/INBUILT VARIABLE
+PREDEFINED/INBUILT VARIABLE USING SETUP MODULE if u pass smt inside the calibres, its a variable so we hv some predefined variables or inbuilt variables an ansible os family is an inbuilt varaiable but hw do we knw ansible web -m setup
+once i run this , it will go to my server/host and it wil return info abt the server, which icludes predefined variables that i can access ansible_processor_cores        **** i can access this info bc its a filter to access this i can pass it as a variable  - import_tasks: install_webserver_{{ ansible_processor_cores}}.yml

 CREATING A ROLE